Merck Manual

 Treatment of OCD

-Exposure and ritual prevention therapy is often effective in patients with obsessive-compulsive disorder; its essential element is gradually exposing patients to situations or people that trigger the anxiety-provoking obsessions and rituals while asking them not to perform their rituals.
+Cognitive behavioral therapy, which encompasses exposure and ritual prevention therapy, has been shown to be effective for in patients with obsessive-compulsive disorder (1).
+The essential element of exposure and ritual prevention therapy is gradually exposing patients to situations or people that trigger the anxiety-provoking obsessions and rituals while asking them not to perform their rituals.
 For example, a patient with contamination obsessions and washing compulsions may be asked to touch a toilet seat without washing her hands.
-This approach allows the anxiety triggered by exposure to diminish through habituation.
+This approach allows the anxiety triggered by exposure to diminish through habituation and learning.
 Improvement often continues for years, especially in patients who master the approach and use it even after formal treatment has ended.
-However, some patients have incomplete responses (as some also do to drugs).
+However, some patients have incomplete responses (as some also do to medications).

 Cognitive therapy techniques (eg, cognitive restructuring) may also be useful in targeting some symptoms of obsessive-compulsive disorder.

-Many experts believe that combining exposure and ritual prevention with drug therapy is best, especially for severe cases.
+Many experts believe that combining exposure and ritual prevention with medications is best, especially for severe cases.

 Key Points